my name: eli thorkelson.

 see also: curriculum vitae.

-This site got its name because I often think about decay and disorder in academic culture.
+This site got its name because I used to think a lot about decay and disorder in academic culture.
 The word decasia was coined by Bill Morrison, who used it for the name of his eerie movie made from decaying film footage.
-(But this site has nothing to do with Bill, his film Decasia, his website formerly at decasia.com, the symphony by Michael Gordon, or anything else like that.)
+(But this site has nothing to do with Bill, the film Decasia, his website formerly at decasia.com, the symphony by Michael Gordon, or anything else like that.)

 When I think about websites, I like to think back to when the web was a fairly new medium.
 When people more often had websites that were zany and a little bit personal.
 Like in 1997.